metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 ## Download Metabase

 Go to the [Metabase download page](https://metabase.com/start/jar.html) and download the latest release.

+## Create a new directory and move the JAR into it

-Place the downloaded JAR file into a newly created directory (as it will create some files when it is run).
+The JAR file will create some new files when it is run, so it's important to have a dedicated directory for it.
+Don't just leave it in your Downloads directory.

 ## Launching Metabase